rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-08-04-railsgyn-from-gyn-to-the-world.md

 ### The journey to find a partner

-Since I (Amanda) started with technology, I am involved with woman groups in tech.
+Since I (Amanda) started working in technology, I've become involved with women in tech groups.
 In a beautiful day, in a WhatsApp group related with woman who codes, some girl sent the RGSoC link.
-I loved the idea and I had all the pre-requirements except one other girl to apply with me.
+I loved the idea and I had all the pre-requirements except another girl to partner with me.
 Since then, I started a really long journey looking for a girl to apply with me.
 It was not easy, in fact, I did not know how hard it would be.
 I published in Facebook groups, I talked with college girls, I asked for help for the conference's organizers.
 There was nobody.
 When I was almost giving up, Juliana answered a message from one of the Facebook groups I had posted.
 From then on we began to fill out our application form, with little hope since there were many girls competing.
 When we heard about our approval, we almost did not believe!
-Juliana already had some open source contributions, but for Amanda is being the first time.
+Juliana already had some open source contributions, but for Amanda this is the first time.

 ![image](/img/blog/2017/railsgyn_students.jpg)
 <div align="center" class="image-credits"> Us: Juliana and Amanda (Photo: Kaio Magalhães) </div>

 ### Our project choice